UnscriptedVN/candella/docs/02-caberto-shell.md

 The default desktop shell for Candella is **Caberto**.
 Caberto's interface is mainly inspired from the [Lomiri][lomiri] desktop environment and comes with per-user customizations.

+!!! warning
     Caberto is currently in a pre-release state and the documentation here may change as the project evolves.

 ![Default Caberto Shell desktop](./images/caberto/default.png)